T3kla/ValMods/~QoLPins/Tekla-QoLPins/README.md

 # QoL Pins

+Automations and colorization of minimap pins.

 Features:

 -   Automatic removal off death pins when retrieving Tombstone
--   Not generating death pin when dying with an empty inventory
+-   Non generation of death pin when dying with an empty inventory
 -   Configurable pin colors

 ## Stuff